Do you do most of your writing in Google Docs?

 Before Track Changes and Suggest Edits came along, the only way you could tell which changes had been made to a Google Doc was via the less-than-stellar “revision history” setting.
 This allowed you to see everything that was different between your current doc and its previous versions, but you had to play compare-and-contrast to guess which specific changes had been made between versions, a tedious and imperfect process.
-Now you can see all changes at a glance.
+Now all the changes are highlighted individually and you can see them all at a glance.

-Eas(ier) to use.
 Like most Google tools, Suggest Edits is super simple to use.
 Once you know where to find Suggesting mode on the navigation bar, you’re good to go.
 And Suggest Edits’ in-text revision boxes are much easier to scan and work with than the old Track Changes add-on, which displayed all revisions that had been made to a doc in one long sidebar you were forced to scroll through.

 With Word’s track changes, you still have to trade documents back and forth, updating them as you go and hoping everyone is working off the same draft.
-This new Google Docs feature allows you to work in the same document as your peers and view changes as they happen, keeping everyone on the same page and storing that page conveniently in the cloud where anyone can access it at any time.
+This Google Docs feature allows you to work in the same document as your peers and view changes as they happen, keeping everyone on the same page and storing that page conveniently in the cloud where anyone can access it at any time.

 Track Changes didn’t demarcate which revisions had been made by which users, which could prove troublesome if you were working with a team of people and needed to know who’d done what to your doc.
 Thankfully the comment-like format of Suggested Edits addressed that issue and it’s now clear to see who’s made which changes.

-Added dialogue potential.
 Sometimes you need to explain why you’ve made a certain change, or you want to add extra comments or questions for your team to see when they’re considering your revisions.
 With Suggest Edits, you can make these notes right underneath your revision box, making dialogue and discussion much easier than in the old static sidebar.

 And when that same guy takes your Google Doc and converts it back into Word?
 Any suggested edits are automatically converted back to tracked changes.

-Cons of Google Docs’ Suggested Edits tool
+Cons of Google Docs’ track changes

 The verdict on tracking changes in Google Docs

 Google Docs’ first attempt at offering an editing feature with its Track Changes add-on had a decent amount of pros and just a few cons.

-Whether you’re working with an editor on your ebook, collaborating with another writer on a series of case studies, or working with a blog management team to get content ready for publication, Suggest Edits is definitely worth checking out.
+Whether you’re working with an editor on your ebook, collaborating with another writer on a series of case studies or working with a blog management team to get content ready for publication, Suggest Edits is definitely worth checking out.

-Have you used Google Docs’ new Suggest Edits feature?
+Have you used Google Docs’ Suggest Edits feature?
 What do you think about it?
 Share your thoughts in the comments!